tonethar/IGME-230-Fall-2018/projects/project-1.md

 # Project 1 - Game Proposal Site
 ## I. Overview
-For project 3, you will be making a web game or "experience."
-To get you started thinking about this early, for Project 1 you'll be building a site to promote and document a web game project.
+For project 3, you will be making a Web game or "experience."
+To get you started thinking about this early, for Project 1 you'll be building a site to promote and document a Web game project.
 For the purposes of project 1, don't worry too much about the scope of the game, or the fact that your specs will probably change.
 Just think about what you might want to make.
-(But when looking ahead to Project 3, when you actually have to build something, I suggest you keep an eye on the web for what sorts of apps and games other people are making that are small enough in scope for you to build in the span of a few weeks.)
+(But when looking ahead to Project 3, when you actually have to build something, I suggest you keep an eye on the Web for what sorts of apps and games other people are making that are small enough in scope for you to build in the span of a few weeks.)

 ## II.
 Requirements
 Location: The page will be located in the project1 directory in your 230 directory on Banjo.
 This means that the location of page on the web will be **`http://people.rit.edu/abc1234/230/project1/`** (where 'abc1234' is your RIT id), as shown below:

 ![Structure](images/Project1Structure.png)

 Your main page for the tutorial will be the index page for this directory.
-You must have css and media directories to store the associated files. **Remember**: Our server is case sensitive, so your files must use the case indicated in this assignment.
+You must have css and media directories to store the associated files. **Remember**: Our server is case sensitive, so your files **must** use the case indicated in this assignment.
+If your files are not named and located as instructed, we can't find them, and you will get a 0.

 ### II-A. Content and Structure
 Content is the foundation of the Web; all pages exist to present some content, not the other way round.
 For this reason, your content needs to be written **first**.
 Your primary content is a *game design treatment* containing most or all of the information found on this template: http://igm.rit.edu/~acjvks/courses/2017-fall/590-ios-game/html/project-1-proposal.html